pranavr2003/hvejbvfn/README.md

 Here are a few advantages of using Sierra over other Python libraries that use the DOM API:

-- It has out-of-the-box support for all CSS styling attributes
+- Out-of-the-box support for all CSS styling attributes for all tags
 - Display a table by simply putting in a CSV file
 - Create your own tag functions with absolute ease using `@tag` and `@CmTag`.
 You can decide their behavior and use them within content-managers too
 - Improvement in the arrangement look of the code and intelligent handling of tags with